feisuo/HFTLock/README.md

 # HFTLock
-A highly highly fault-tolerant distributed lock service modeled after Google's Chubby [1]
+A highly fault-tolerant distributed lock service modeled after Google's Chubby [1]

 ## How To Build